The online application process for the 2018/19 academic year will be open from 9th -31st October 2018.

 The application Form A (to the right) will enable you to indicate which aspects of the scheme you are interested in.

 Support from Senior Academic Staff

 We would also like to invite Heads of Departments, Faculty Chairs, Academic Directors and (Deputy) PVCs to participate by volunteering to support the scheme and demonstrating leadership in action.
 This would involve being shadowed for three half days by someone who is interested in finding out more about a more senior leadership role.
 The person shadowing you will not be from within your department and may be from another faculty.
 If you are interested in getting involved, please complete Form B in the column on the right.

 The deadline for online applications is 5pm Wednesday 31st October 2018.

 - Following a matching process, applicants for shadowing will be contacted by 9th November 2018.

-- A briefing meeting to explain the ground rules and expectations for those shadowing and being shadowed will take place on 14th November 2018 from 12-1.30pm (CMR 2.8).
+- A briefing meeting to explain the ground rules and expectations for those shadowing senior colleagues will take place 14th November 2018 from 12.30-2.00pm (CMR 2.8).
 It is important that ALL successful applicants attend this briefing.

 In addition, following positive feedback in previous years, this initial briefing session will include an Introduction to University Governance and Committee Structures, led by Lara McCarthy, Head of Governance Services.